Call Us 03334553378

 He specialises in all aspects of vascular intervention with a special interest in Complex Aneurysm repair, treatment of arteriovenous abnormalities and interventional oncology.

 He also offers treatments for pelvic congestion syndrome (varicose veins in the pelvis) and specialises in treatment of deep vein thrombosis and abnormalities affecting arteries and veins.
-He works closely with Dr West in the Stoke clinic and offers treatment for varicose veins.
+He works at our Stoke and Manchester clinics and offers treatment for varicose veins.

 Ananth completed his basic surgical training in Derby and after completing his basic radiology training in Dundee, undertook his two-year fellowship training in prestigious North Glasgow hospitals.